This is for all you Mums and Dads, Brothers And Sisters of junior rugby players, ask yourself:

 It’s free to attend, you don’t have to pre-register, just turn up on the night and you’re almost there!!!

-And once you’ve completed a course, your accreditation as an “Associate Referee” remains current for two years.
+And once you’ve completed a course, your accreditation as an “Associate Referee” remains current for three years.
 Check out the course dates below.

 UNFORTUNATELY, THERE ARE NO MORE ASSOCIATE REFEREE COURSES SCHEDULED FOR 2018.